 Now you see the new approval request show up in the conversation view of the channel.

-And here you have all of the details associated with this request.
+Here are all of the details associated with this request.
 Back within Patti’s view.
 She can see the request and took a moment to review this new benefits handbook, and she doesn’t agree with a lot of the benefits so she’s going to click on View Details.
 Just like before, she could either reject or approve and she’s going to have to reject this one back.
 Now, within my view, I can see that Patty has rejected the new employee benefit handbook.

-So far, we’ve been creating all of our approval requests directly in the context of Microsoft teams.
-However, you can also connect to many other apps and services directly to the approval workflow.
+So far, we’ve been creating all of our approval requests directly in the context of Microsoft Teams.
+However, you can also connect to many other apps and services directly through the approval workflow.
 I want to connect SharePoint to the approval workflow.
 Here I am on a SharePoint site and we have a list of a whole bunch of fantastic marketing ideas.
 Now, ideally, any time a team member comes in here and they click on New to add a new idea, I want this to kick off an approval workflow.

 This drops us on the create screen and there are many different types of flows that we can create.
 We want to create an automated cloud flow today.
-Basically, when someone adds a new item to SharePoint power, automate will detect that and then it will kick off the approval flow.
-Lets click on this first icon.
+Basically, when someone adds a new item to SharePoint, Power Automate will detect that and then it will kick off the approval flow.
+Let’s click on this first icon.
 This opens up a prompt where I can build my automated cloud flow.

-I could enter in the approval type.
+I could enter the approval type.
 When I click on this, I can set it to the default of simply approve and reject or here.

 We’re going to move forward with this now that I have finished creating my flow.
-If I want to see all of my different flows, over on the left hand side, click on my flows and here I see my new flow called marketing idea needs approval.
+If I want to see all of my different flows, over on the left hand side, click on my flows and here I see my new flow called “Marketing idea needs approval.”

 Let’s test this out now to see how it works.
 I’m back on the SharePoint site and let me click to add a new idea.
 I’m pretty bullish on baking the world’s largest cookie.
-I think if we bake the world’s largest cookie, we will probably get a lot of press coverage and this will drive a lot of interest.
-I’m really confident about this idea so I’m going to put down and save it.
+I think if we bake the world’s largest cookie, we will probably get a lot of press coverage which will drive a lot of interest.
+I’m really confident about this idea so I’m going to put it down and save it.

-That’s how Microsoft teams approval workflow works.
+That’s how Microsoft Teams approval workflow works.